sdroege/gst-plugin-rs/README.md

 and shared C libraries. `cargo-c` is mostly useful to build static C libraries and generate `pkg-config` files.

+In case cargo complains about dependency versions after a `git pull`, `cargo update` may be able to resolve those.

 ## LICENSE

 gst-plugins-rs and all crates contained in here are licensed under one of the